 Use Combo Loans to Stay Under the Conforming Loan Limit

 Homeowners can avoid exceeding the conforming limit by breaking their loan up into a first and second mortgage, known as a combo mortgage.

-For example, if you keep your first loan at $417,000, you can add a second mortgage behind it without breaking the conforming limit.
-Keep in mind, however, that second mortgages typically price higher than first mortgages and come with their own set of closing costs and fees.
+For example, if you keep your first loan amount at $424,100 (or $636,150 in a high-cost area), you can add a second mortgage behind it without breaking the conforming limit.
+However, there is also a second mortgage limit, which is currently set at $212,050.